 Titus Syrach De Vries, the sire of the North American Dutch line, was born in Holland and died in 1688 at Flatbush, Kings Co., NY.
 He was a Lieutenant in an infantry Company at Midwont (Flatbush, NY) in 1673.
 According to the “History of Bucks County” by William W. H. Davis (1905), p.
 437 “The pioneer ancestor of the Titus family was Titus Syrachs de Vries, who emigrated from Vries, a village of Drenthe, Holland about 1650, and settled on Long Island, living at different periods at Brooklyn, Flatlands and New Utrecht, and owning considerable land.”

-His grandson, Jonathan, born on May 27, 1772, was the founder of Titusville, Crawford Co., PA.
+His son, Jonathan, is said to have been the founder of Titusville, Crawford Co., PA.

 United States Line